Peter Claridge

 We are staying in an area called Calangute, which the tourist book describes as the armpit of Goa, over commercialization, young indian men off their faces, hawkers, fruit sellers the lot.
 But actually, it’s really not all that bad - and anyone who’s been to a Spanish resort will know how bad it can get!
 As you walk down the road towards the beach, you go past the tourist shops all selling the exact kind of thing - it does beg the question, if they are all selling the same stuff, how do any of them make any money.

-As a whitey in Goa, you are a magnet for the hawkers, but unlike other places, although they share the same desperate persistance, they are also extremely polite.
-From the 10 year old girl who has perfect English and asks for 10 rupees to have your picture taken with her (and on a very serious note: there really needs to be some education to the kids about talking to foreigners), and claims that there’s “no school” today, to the much older, and more experienced hawkers selling you their wares from a coat hanger - yes, really!
+As a foreign tourist in Goa, you are a magnet for the hawkers, but unlike other places, although they share the same desperate persistance, they are also extremely polite.
+From the 10 year old girl who has perfect English and asks for 10 rupees to have your picture taken with her (and on a very serious note: there really needs to be some education to the kids about talking to foreigners), and claims that there’s “no school” today, to the much older, and more experienced hawkers selling you their wares from a coat hanger – yes, really!

 You really have to keep your wits about you, and in most cases, be exceptionally rude - because if you are polite and give them the time of day, they will stick with you like glue until you buy something - all the while being very friendly, chatty and inquisitive though!
 If you are anything like my Mum who will try and be nice and give non-commital answers, expect to come off the beach loaded up with so much cheap tat that you could very well start hawking yourself!